dokun1/kitura-safe-lab/README.md

 9. Click "Disaster" button on dashboard, confirm name of disaster
 10. Respond to alert on iOS device

-If you want to test this with real devices, either deploy this server and use the address, or use [ngrok](https://ngrok.com) to tunnel connections through to localhost, and then update the addresses in both the macOS and iOS clients.
-This can handle *many* concurrent connections, and the pins should drop when the responses are received.
+## Getting started

+First, clone this repository.
+The `master` branch of this repo is the completed project.
+The `starter` branch is the starter project for lab completion.
+Here's how you can prepare your development environment for either branch.

+### Setting up the server

+1. Open Terminal.
+2. Navigate to the `kitura-safe-server` directory.
+3. Type `ls` - if you see `Package.swift` in the resulting output, you are in the right place.
+4. Enter `export KITURA_NIO=1` into Terminal.
+5. Enter `swift package generate-xcodeproj` into Terminal, then `xed .` when the command is done.
+6. In Xcode, run the server on My Mac.
+7. Open a web browser, and navigate to `localhost:8080`.
+If you see the Kitura home page, you are ready to go!
+Don't quit the server!

+### Setting up the macOS client (dashboard)

+1. Open Terminal.
+2. Navigate to the `kitura-safe-lab-dashboard` directory.
+3. Type `ls` - if you see `Podfile` in the resulting output, then you are in the right place.
+4. Enter `pod install` into Terminal.
+5. Enter `xed .` into Terminal.
+6. Run the main application on My Mac.
+7. Accept location tracking for the application.

 You also may need to turn off code signing on your Xcode.
 To do this:

 - go to `Build Settings` in your Xcode project
 - search "identity"
 - make sure you have black text entered for any identities

+### Setting up the iOS client

+1. Open Terminal.
+2. Navigate to the `kitura-safe-ios-client` directory.
+3. Type `ls` - if you see `Podfile` in the resulting output, then you are in the right place.
+4. Enter `pod install` into Terminal.
+5. Enter `xed .` into Terminal.
+6. Run the main application on an iOS simulator of your choice.
+7. Type `Always Allow` when prompted for location tracking on the iOS app.
+8. With the iOS simulator open, click the `Debug` menu in the top toolbar, then Location -> Custom Location.
+Enter your coordinates here to simulate where you are.
+The San Jose Marriott is at `(37.330171, -121.888368)`.

+If you want to test this with real devices, either deploy this server and use the address, or use [ngrok](https://ngrok.com) to tunnel connections through to localhost, and then update the addresses in both the macOS and iOS clients.
+This can handle *many* concurrent connections, and the pins should drop when the responses are received.

 ## Lab Instructions